kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - [ ] Documented timeline behavior, point value, and the privacy setting that controls visibility (with default state).
 - [ ] Cataloged all widgets (home, summary, sidebar, etc.) and how to add/remove each one.
 - [ ] Described Alfred commands or other shortcuts tied to the feature.
+- [ ] Covered automation/AI behavior (if present) in a single section, including refresh steps and setup requirements.
 - [ ] Explained unit, timezone, or conversion rules that affect totals.
 - [ ] Captured any templates, automation hooks, or recurring tools specific to the feature.
 - [ ] Sanity-checked the write-up against real behavior (no assumptions, no filler).
+- [ ] Kept language user-facing—no database tables, internal class names, or engineering jargon.
+- [ ] Grouped related information (AI, templates, goals, customization, etc.) so each topic appears in one clear section.